If you're having trouble with the application process, please email [email protected].

 1 - 3 years of comparable experience including knowledge of cooking for large groups, food handling, meal planning, kitchen and food sanitation, nutrition, and special diets.

 Ability to have open, honest, and difficult conversations, including the ability to give and receive feedback.

 Must be sufficiently fit to participate in all duties as assigned and maintain ample energy and focus.

 Strong personal motivation, initiative, commitment, follow through, and passion for NWOBS mission.

-Safety: Able to promote a culture of safety and serve as a role model both while working and while staying at Basecamp.
+Safety: Able to role model and promote a culture of safety during work and while staying on basecamp.
 Interact with staff in an emotionally appropriate and professional manner.
-Maintain Food Handlers Permit and abide by any state and/or federal regulations, as well as NWOBS policies and procedures.
+Maintain Food Handlers Permit and abide by any state and/or federal regulations, as well as NWOBS Policies and Procedures.

-Collaboration: Collaborate with many departments including logistics team and program staff to ensure food ordering and cleanliness standards are communicated effectively.
+Collaboration: Collaborate with many departments including logistics and program staff to ensure food ordering and cleanliness is communicated across all departments.
 Able to oversee and collaborate with any kitchen volunteers.

 System Creation: Create and/or maintain system for inventory, ordering, receipt tracking, and budget management.